 Cranberry Pecan Upside-Down Cake

-At our house, cranberries rate as a favorite.
-I made this dessert for the first time just last fall.
-It started out as a pineapple upside-down cake—I just changed a few things around!
-It keeps well and travels well, so it’s great for taking to church dinners.
-And we love to share it with our son and two grandchildren. —Doris Heath, Franklin, North Carolina
+At our house, cranberries are a favorite.
+I made this dessert for the first time in the 1990s.
+It started out as a pineapple upside down cake—I just changed a few things around!
+It keeps and travels well, so it’s perfect for taking to church dinners.
+And we love to share it with our son and grandchildren. —Doris Heath, Franklin, North Carolina

 - 1/2 cup butter, cubed